datquocha/CarstensenGroup_Public/HiTop/README.md

 This input defines the degree of transition that the feature size outside can transition into the ROI.
 A higher number indicates a gradual transition.
 Conversely, a lower number indicates a sharper transition, and the user will notice more dramatic changes in the response.
 For the example case, the recommended value is 3.
 Then, the program resumes, and the new topology with the human input becomes:
 ![image](https://user-images.githubusercontent.com/112650617/218154272-e702fb65-e398-45f1-8c73-f66170545e88.png)

+We welcome any questions and comments.
+Please send them to the email ```datha@mit.edu```.

+Disclaimer: The authors reserves all rights but do not guaranty that the code is free from errors.
+Furthermore, we shall not be liable in any event caused by the use of the program.